140 Child Skeletons Found In Mass Sacrifice Grave In Peru, Largest Sacrificial Burial Site Ever Discovered

 This is by far the largest child sacrificial burial site ever uncovered in the Americas, and quite possibly the entire world, revealed archaeologists from the Universidad Nacional de Trujillo and Tulane University, Louisiana.

-The 140 sacrificed children were five to 14 years old at the time of the ritualistic human sacrifice that cut their lives short.
-Most of them were aged eight to 12, disclosed the archaeologists, who note that the children were mostly buried facing west, towards the sea.
+The 140 sacrificed children were 5 to 14 years old at the time of the ritualistic human sacrifice that cut their lives short.
+Most of them were aged 8 to 12, disclosed the archaeologists, who note that the children were mostly buried facing west, towards the sea.
 At the same time, the young llamas, less than 18 months old at the time of the sacrifice, were interred facing the opposite direction, towards the Andes.

 All the skeletons showed signs of cuts to the sternum and rib dislocation, which points to the ancient sacrificial practice of heart removal, performed by cutting open the victims’ chests.